OyvindElgvin/DevOps-IaC-CloudFormation/README.md

 ## Launch stack

-To launch the stack you need to run the ```create.sh``` bash file containing CloudFormation commands, and provide the correct number of suitable arguments matching the positional arguments.
+To launch the stack you need to run the ```create.sh``` file containing CloudFormation commands, and provide the correct number of suitable arguments matching the positional arguments.

 ### Give execute permission to files (only needed the first time)